-The first thing to establish when applying for a FHA 203K loan is exactly what you want to repair or update, and how much each of these things will cost.
-The place to start for this is a contractor to place bids on the different items that need work.
-You will also want a home inspector to come through and confirm the important things to fix on the house, which will make asking for and choosing different contractors much easier, as well as prevent having to make multiple revisions to your documentation for health/safety items that might need work.
+The first thing to establish when applying for an FHA 203K loan is exactly what you want to repair or update, and how much each of these things will cost.
+Reach out to a contractor that can place bids on the different items that need work.
+You will also want a home inspector to come through to prioritize what needs to be fixed.
+Knowing what needs to be fixed will make asking for and choosing different contractors much easier.
+It also will prevent you from having to make multiple revisions to your documentation for health/safety items that might need work.

 - Write everything down.
 If a home inspector or contractor makes a bid or estimate, you’ll want it in writing so that there is no confusion or unexpected changes later.

 - Make sure you are following safety guidelines and building code.
 For example, if your home was built before 1978, you’ll need an EPA or state certified painter to do any work on chipping or peeling paint if lead based paint had been used.

 - No family can be a contractor for a 203K loan.
 This keeps the transaction impartial.

 - Do the math carefully.
 There’s a lot of potential work being done, and knowing the accurate total ahead of time makes requesting the 203K loan much simpler for you and your lender.

 - Keep the seller’s agent in the loop!
 Getting bids on the property’s repairs might mean multiple trips to the house before financing is fully secured, so be prepared for the possibility of competition in a hot market, and working around the seller’s schedule.

 - Generally speaking, the items that can be approved for repair on the house must add value, and do not include luxury items like pools.
 Things like solar energy can be added by certain lenders, but to what extent will vary.